tdex-network/tdex-box/README.md

 2. Create [config.json](https://github.com/TDex-network/tdex-feeder#config-file) file.

-3. Add the export ENV command for the path to be used.
+3. Export ENV for the path of the config to be used.

 ```
 $ export CONFIG_PATH=./config.json